hashkat/hashkat/docs/input.md

 The *preference classes* are the traits of an agent that influence whether or not that agent will retweet the tweet of another user.
 The four possible types of tweets are plain tweets, music-related tweets, ideological tweets, and humourous tweets.
 Under *tweet_transmissions* one can dictate the probabilities that each type of agent will retweet a tweet, based on the content of that tweet, whether it be plain or musical, have a different ideology, have the same ideology, or be humourous.
-The *follow_reaction_prob* relates to the probability that an agent will follow another agent after seeing one of their tweets retweeted by a twitter user that that agent is following.
+The *follow_reaction_prob* relates to the probability that an agent will follow an agent based on seeing a tweet by them being retweeted by another agent that that agent is following as opposed to just retweeting that retweet.
+With the *follow_reaction_prob* set to 0.5 in the above example, there is a 50% chance that an agent will retweet a retweet and a 50% chance that they will follow the speaker of the original tweet.

 ## agents